"You Must Be Born Again"

-Very little is know about Nicodemus other than He was a highly educated, well to do ruler and teacher in the Jewish community who came by night full of questions, wanting to be taught by Jesus.
 By his later actions we can see that in this encounter he had learned what it meant to be born again.
-He was a changed man with a new understanding of God and himself.
+Nicodemus was a changed man with a new understanding of God and himself.

 Verse 3: "Jesus answered him, "Truly, truly, I say to you, unless one is born again he cannot see the kingdom of God."

 Jesus speaks literally of being born again from above, that is, from God.
 When one is born again they receive Christ into their very being.
 The Holy Spirit which is a part of God, enters in, whereupon they become a Child of God.

 Verse 4: "Nicodemus said to him, "How can a man be born when he is old?
 Can he enter a second time into his mother’s womb and be born?"

 Here Nicodemus seems to be ridiculing Jesus words, and even rejecting the idea that being born again was possible or even necessary.

 Verse 5: "Jesus answered, "Truly, truly, I say to you, unless one is born of water and the Spirit, he cannot enter the kingdom of God."

 The water: Volumes can and have been written, still opinions vary concerning exactly what John meant by being" born of water," The Hebrews used terms such as "water" in describing natural birth, and in cleansing, there was a Jewish immersion for cleansing, in fact, the Jews had many cleansing rituals, but Nicodemus would have understood any of these.